C. Melanie Schuele

 Nashville, Tennessee - 37232

-Dr. Schuele’s research lab, the Child Language and Literacy Lab, is focused on the development of language and literacy skills in typical and atypical populations and in advancing the practice of speech-language pathology in schools.
-Their complex syntax research documents the course of complex syntax acquisition in children with specific language impairment (SLI) as compared to typically developing same-age peers and language-matched peers and explores strategies for improving the complex syntax outcomes of children with language impairment.
-Their research on early literacy acquisition explores, within school-based settings, the effectiveness of multi-tiered layers of instruction and intervention provided to children with early literacy difficulties, particularly children with SLI.
-Lab members include PhD students, master’s students and undergraduate students as well as high school students from the School for Science and Math at Vanderbilt.
+Dr. Schuele’s research lab, the Child Language and Literacy Lab, is focused on the development of language and literacy skills in typical and atypical populations and on advancing the practice of speech-language pathology in schools.
+Their complex syntax research (a) documents the course of complex syntax acquisition in children with specific language impairment (SLI) as compared to typically-developing same-age peers and language-matched peers and (b) explores strategies for improving the complex syntax outcomes of children with language impairment.
+Their research on early literacy acquisition explores the effectiveness of phonological awareness intervention and the effectiveness of early readers that simultaneously promote decoding and listening comprehension.
+Lab members include Ph.D. students, master’s students, and undergraduate students as well as high school students from the School for Science and Math at Vanderbilt.